Updated: October 22, 2018

 The thought of being audited by the IRS can strike fear in even the most stout-hearted taxpayers.
-According to IRS commissioner John A. Koskinen, 1.2 million individuals were audited in fiscal year 2014.
-Let’s look at some of the common IRS audit red flags so you and your business can avoid them. .
+According to IRS Commissioner John A. Koskinen, 1.2 million individuals were audited in the fiscal year 2014.
+Let’s look at some of the common IRS audit red flags so you and your business can avoid them.

 Business owners often receive income from diverse clients and through diverse payment forms.
 This administrative overhead makes it easy for them to underreport income and generate IRS audit red flags when that income is suspiciously low compared to the average for their type of enterprise.